-Consider this section a mini bio.
+Consider this section a mini bio or the answer to “tell me about yourself.”
 Highlight the best of your background, experience and skills.
-You could also provide insight into your leadership style, personality, values, longer term goals, or outside interests.
+You could also provide insight into your leadership style, personality, values, longer-term goals, or outside interests.
 Keep the reader’s attention by using short paragraphs.
 And make it more personal by writing in the first person by using “I”, “Me” or “My”.
-You may want to include your email address to make it easy for people who are not connected to contact you.
+Add a specialties section to incorporate important keywords, skills and technology.
+You may even want to include your email address to make it easy for people to reach you who are not connected.

 7. Work Experience

-Include all the significant work history and include strong, key word rich descriptions and accomplishments under each position.
+Include all the significant work history and include strong, keyword rich descriptions and accomplishments under each position.
 Your work experience should be the same as listed on your resume.
-You may chose to include more or less detail for each job.
+You may choose to include more or less detail for each job.